 FOOD AND WATER.

 We keep fresh water and bowls of dry kibble always available for them both in this room, and also on every floor of our house.
-I free-feed them dry grain-free kibble because, since they’ve never known what it’s like to go hungry, none of them overeat.
+I free-feed them dry kibble because, since they’ve never known what it’s like to go hungry, none of them overeat and none are territorial around their food.
+Since we have cat allergies in our house, we feed an allergen-reducing kibble called LiveClear (link: Petco) that really helps.

 They also have a continuous water fountain (Amazon | Walmart) in our mudroom – I keep it there because it has a tile floor so it’s easier to clean spills since Chai loves to play in the water with his little paws lol.